 - Add vegetable oil to hot wok and add pork belly pieces.
 Stir fry to brown on all sides.
 Remove from wok and drain on paper towel, set aside.

 - To your wok add the brown sugar and cook over medium heat until the sugar melts and bubbles.
-Quickly add the hot water to the wok and stir to mix thoroughly.
+Carefully and quickly add the hot water to the wok and stir to mix thoroughly (this will sputter).
 Add the soy sauce, rice wine vinegar, Chinese Five Spice, ground ginger, red pepper flakes and the pork belly back to the wok and stir.
 Stir to coat the pork.
 Cover and simmer on low for 35 minutes.

 - Remove the lid and allow sauce to cook and thicken for 10 minutes more.
 Serve this with steamed rice and top with finely chopped chives.